Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The amount of sodium needed per day
+Amount of sodium needed per day

-When should I increase my sodium intake?
+When should you increase your sodium intake?

-Sodium digestibility
+Sodium absorption

 Interaction of sodium with other elements of the body